 Picking the perfect WordPress LMS plugin is a serious commitment.
 Once you set up your site with it, you have to stick to it long-term or even a lifetime.
 Today you get to learn all about two plugins who have earned their place in this Tutor LMS vs LearnPress comparison.

 To make sure you get the right plugin – you need some thorough research.
-To help with that process, we have compared two WordPress LMS plugins today.
+To help with that process, we have compared 2 WordPress LMS plugins today.
 In this comparison, you see our own Tutor LMS vs LearnPress.

 So let’s jump in!

-Below, you get to see a table comparison of all the feature comparison of Tutor LMS VS LearnPress.
+Below, you get to see a table comparison of all the feature comparisons of Tutor LMS VS LearnPress.

 Core Course Creation Features

 To start out in the comparison of Tutor LMS vs LearnPress, let’s learn more about the core functionality of both.

 It’s needless to say that comparing core course building features is the key.
 The core functional features in the plugin are the base on which you build the rest of your eLearning site.
 If you’re wondering what core features you should look for and which functionality they offer, look no more.
 We have the answer for it in this Tutor vs LearnPress core functionality comparison table.

 Every course needs some sort of assessment system, whether it be a quiz or a research paper.
 Quizzes are an integral part of any course as they help evaluate students to an extent.
 It also helps students to test their learning and find out how much they truly learned throughout the process.

 Each course instructor can have a different approach to creating quizzes.
 Similarly, various courses can demand different kinds of questions and question types.
 So when you’re comparing, you’d want options for the types of questions.